yehjxraymond/wqu_econometrics_group_proj/submission2/Submission.md

 ![png](assets/1/output_39_0.png)

-# Calculating Equilibrium FX (Multivariate Analysis)
+# Part 2 - Calculating Equilibrium FX (Multivariate Analysis)
-## Part 1 - Volatility Modelling Analysis

-You can choose any currency pair you want.
-You calculate the equilibrium FX for your local currency.

-1. Indicate economic theories and models for calculating equilibrium FX.
-2. Indicate macroeconomic variables used for calculating equilibrium FX.
-3. Explain the connection between linear regression and Vector Error Correction (VEC).
-4. Calculate equilibrium FX using VEC.
-You can use the Behavioural Equilibrium Exchange Rate (BEER) approach.
-Comment results.

-### Indicate economic theories and models for calculating equilibrium FX.
+### 2.1 Economic theories and models for calculating equilibrium FX.

 The equilibirum foreign exchange (FX) rate is determined by the demand and supply of one currency given another.
 This value can be determined by the intersection between the demand curve and the supply curve of the currency pair.